Site Specific Safety and Health Program

 Activity Hazard Analysis (AHA): An AHA/JHA depending on level of hazard shall be conducted for each identifiable feature of work to be performed.
 The AHA/JHA shall be submitted to Consigli superintendent/supervisor.
 AHA/JHA shall be reviewed weekly, signed by all workers including their supervisor, with all involved personnel performing that particular task.

-Fall Protection: Project fall exposures include any work on the roof, material hoist and scaffold erection, exterior demolition and new installation, mechanical shafts, and any work on the existing balconies.
+limited to the work on the patio flat roof and the use of the aerial lift for façade work.
 All work over 6 feet requires some form of fall protection in accordance with CCC fall protection policy.
 All fall protection for work preformed on Scaffold will be needed at a height of 6 feet or greater.
 All scaffold erectors will maintain the ability to have fall protection by donning a harness and lanyard at all times during erection.
 Holes greater than 2” will be covered with acceptable material (3/4 plywood ½ steel) which will be secured and marked hole (cover must be able to withstand four times the intended load).
 Covers will stay in place until the hole/penetration has been filled.
-Building perimeters (to be protected with cable guard rail system with turnbuckles to be installed for all straight runs and any straight run over 100 feet.
 Before any work is to begin on the roof it must be determined what method of fall protection will be implemented (fall protection plan, 100% tie off, guard rails, flagging etc.) All workers working on a roof with a slope greater than 4 to 1 and exposed to a fall greater than 6 feet will be tied off 100% of the time spent in this location.
 Workers on a roof with a slope less than 4 to 1 may put flagging (six feet for roofers-15 feet for everyone else) lines up, whenever roofers and any other trade are on the same roof then the flagging must be pulled back to the maximum distance.
 Holes greater than 2” will be covered with acceptable material (3/4 plywood ½ steel) which will be secured and marked hole (cover must be able to withstand 2x the intended axle load).
 Covers will stay in place until the hole/penetration has been filled with duct or Pipe riser which extends above the deck.

 **Review Chapter 13 for more detail